shu-htk/tip-dev/doc/ref/read.md

 ```
 - if N < M, last (M-N+1) columns are named as vN1, vN2, ..., vNx (x=M-N+1)
 - if N > M, vM+1,...,VN are ignored

+## read the output of the system command

+> If the filename is a command enclosed in backquotes,
+> its output is read through the pipe.

 example,
 ```